University of the Philippines: Democratization and the Rise of Autonomous Units (1950s–1970s)

 The presidency of Carlos P. Romulo (1962–1968) saw the establishment of several Diliman units, including the Population Institute, Law Center, and Applied Geodesy and Photogrammetry Training Center (1964); the Institute of Mass Communication, College of Business Administration, and Institute of Planning (1965); the Computer Center and Institute for Small-Scale Industries (1966); the Institute of Social Work and Community Development (1967); and the Asian Center (1968).

 In Los Baños, the 1960s saw the establishment of international linkages, particularly through collaborations with the International Rice Research Institute (IRRI), founded in 1960, and the Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA), founded in 1966.
-The campus also expanded its research and extension functions with the establishment of specialized units including the Dairy Training and Research Institute (1962), Institute of Plant Breeding (1975), National Crop Protection Center (1976), Post-Harvest Horticulture and Training Center (1977), and the National Institute of Molecular Biology and Biotechnology (1979).
+The campus also expanded its research and extension functions with the establishment of specialized units including the Dairy Training and Research Institute (1962), Institute of Plant Breeding (1975), National Crop Protection Center (1976), Post-Harvest Horticulture and Training Center (1977), and the National Institute of Molecular Biology and Biotechnology (1979), also known as BIOTECH.
 Several colleges and institutes were also established following the autonomy in 1972.

-1980s–1990s
+Institutional Development and Reforms (1980s)

 On October 22, 1982, the Health Sciences Center of the Manila campus was renamed University of the Philippines Manila as other autonomous units are identified by their geographical locations.
-On April 26, 1982, U.P.
-Diliman was formally designated as a constituent university, almost a decade after the reorganization of U.P.
-Although Diliman was the seat of the U.P.
-Administration, the campus was not immediately constituted after 1972.
+On April 26, 1982, UP Diliman was formally designated as a constituent university, almost a decade after the reorganization of UP Although Diliman was the seat of the UP Administration, the campus was not immediately constituted after 1972.
 It was administered, along with the Manila unit, prior to the organization of the Health Sciences Center, as a de facto university.

+On March 23, 1983, Executive Order No. 889 established a system of National Centers of Excellence in the Basic Sciences within UP.
+The mandate authorized the Board of Regents to formally organize these centers by elevating existing academic units and programs to bolster the country's scientific manpower.
+Under this system, the National Institute of Physics (NIP), the National Institute of Geological Sciences (NIGS), and the Natural Sciences Research Institute (NSRI) were designated as national centers in UP Diliman.
+Concurrently, the Institute of Mathematical Sciences, Institute of Chemistry (IC), and the Institute of Biological Sciences (IBS) were established as national centers in UP Los Baños.
+This reorganization provided these units with specialized funding and administrative flexibility to lead national research and development efforts.

-U.P.
-President José Abueva introduced the Socialized Tuition Fee Assistance Program (STFAP) in 1987.
+UP President José Abueva introduced the Socialized Tuition Fee Assistance Program (STFAP) in 1987.
 Abueva also institutionalized a Filipino language policy within the university.
-U.P.
-President Emil Javier established the creation of U.P.
-Mindanao at Davao City, Southern Mindanao, and the U.P.
-Open University in 1995.
-U.P.
-President Francisco Nemenzo's legacy includes the Revitalized General Education Program (RGEP) and the institutionalization of more incentives for research and creative achievements by U.P. faculty members.

-U.P.
-President Emerlinda Roman, from the College of Business Administration (CBA), has led a Centennial Campaign Fund to upgrade the university's services and facilities.
-Her term of office has been noted for the ascension of several key professors from the CBA to positions of power within the university.
-Notable among them is U.P.
-Diliman Chancellor Sergio S. Cao, Assistant Vice President for Planning and Development, Prof. Arthur S. Cayanan, Director of the U.P.
-System Budget Office, Prof. Joselito G. Florendo, Dr. Lina J. Valcarcel Executive Director, U.P.
-Provident Fund, Inc. and U.P.
-Foundation, Inc. Executive Director Gerardo B. Agulto.
+He signed a landmark agreement with then-Defense Secretary Fidel V. Ramos.
+Known as the UP-DND Accord, it restricted the entry of military and police forces into UP campuses without prior notification to the university administration.